Home / What we do / Shrinking the Footprint

 Climate Action Programme

-Efforts by churches to measure and reduce their energy use and carbon emissions are supported by the Diocese’s Climate Action Programme.
+Efforts by churches in the Diocese of London to measure and reduce their energy use and carbon emissions are supported by the Diocese’s Climate Action Programme.

 This has included programmes of Environmental Audits, the Diocese’s Generic Building Solutions programme, and a bespoke system of Energy-Saving Benchmarking.